 - Faculty with Experience.Each of our Ph.D.
 Biology faculty members specialize in their areas of expertise.
 They are excellent teachers and competent researchers.

 - Diverse Course Offering.
 Biology majors choose from a wide assortment of electives that satisfy their personal and professional interests.
+In addition, Biology majors can choose to specialize in the study of Environmental Science.

 - Early Research Opportunities.